Let’s face it… what photographer doesn’t enjoy a super dreamy backlit photograph?

 Controlling the intensity of the light or amount of haze is as easy as using something to filter the light, either natural or manmade, or simply repositioning yourself in relation to the sun.
 Lens hoods, a reflector or even a hand can help block some of the light streaming into your lens.
 You can also use a building, or a set of trees to help filter the light.

-According to Rachel Nielsen in Enchanting Light, Authentic Interaction and Beautiful Processing, “You can move so that the light is just peeking through and hitting your subjects.
+According to Rachel Nielsen, “You can move so that the light is just peeking through and hitting your subjects.
 This kind of light tends to be soft and can create streaks of light coming through the trees (or anything else you filter it with) and can be really beautiful.”

 Filtering light through a set of dense trees will also help to create that golden glittery bokeh you might be dreaming of.